Boy Made To Remove CNN Fake News T-Shirt On School Trip To CNN — Dad Hops Online To Right That Wrong?

 The father also conveyed that he didn’t take his request lightly and informed his son that by wearing this shirt he could open himself up to controversy.
 The dad then wrote that Jaxon was “fully aware of the implications of his decision and made the affirmative choice to wear his shirt.”

 Despite knowing that his son’s choice could ruffle some feathers, the father said he was disappointed when his son was made to take the shirt off.
-Stan Jester then made a statement on his feelings on the subject:
+Stan Jester then made a statement on his feelings on the subject.

 “Some students are celebrated when they make a controversial display during the National Anthem.
 My student was forced to remove his shirt because someone didn’t like it.
 I defend speech and expression, even if I disagree, or it makes me uncomfortable.”